-Stainless Steel Surfaces
+Stainless Steel Surfaces (on some models)

 Do not use a steel wool pad; it will scratch the surface.

 To clean the stainless steel surface, use warm sudsy water or a stainless steel cleaner or polish.
 Always wipe the surface in the direction of the grain.
 Follow the cleaner instructions for cleaning the stainless steel surface.